people adjusting solar panels

 Do you have to replace solar panels?

 Eventually, yes you will have to replace your solar panels.
-While they are designed to last for an extended period of time, unfortunately solar panels don’t last forever and their efficiency to convert sunlight into electricity will begin to degrade over time.
+While they are designed to last for a long period of time, unfortunately solar panels don’t last forever and their efficiency to convert sunlight into electricity will eventually begin to degrade.

-In saying this, there are some systems that can last up to 50 years, depending on the weather and performance conditions of the system.
-It is common knowledge that solar panels reduce their efficiency as they age, and older panels won’t be as efficient as brand new ones, but this doesn’t necessarily mean that they won’t work.
+There are some solar systems that can last up to 50 years, depending on the weather and performance conditions of the system.
+Solar panels reduce their efficiency as they age, and older panels won’t be as efficient as brand new ones, but this doesn’t necessarily mean that they’ll stop working completely.

 For the most part, if there isn’t significant damage, then replacing solar panels will come down to a matter of personal preference.

-There are some key indicators that it might be time to replace those solar panels:
+There are some key indicators that it might be time to replace your solar panels:

-- Performance and output have decreased: If you notice that your solar panels are not producing as much energy as they were before, then this can be an indicator that there may be an issue.
-It might be as simple as replacing a part or giving them a clean.
-Or it might be time to replace the whole panel.
-The best way to tell is to call out a professional.
+• Performance and output have decreased: If you notice that your solar panels are not producing as much energy as they were before, this can be an indicator that there may be an issue.
+Rather than replacing the whole panel, it might be as simple as replacing a part or cleaning your solar panels.
+The best way to tell is to consult a professional.

-- Age: Solar panels generally last 25 to 30 years.
+• Age: Solar panels generally last between 25 and 30 years.
 Beyond this time, they start to degrade and their performance and output can decrease significantly.

-There are other components of a fully functioning solar energy system that may need to be replaced before the actual panel, such as fittings or the solar inverters, so keep those in mind as well to get the most out of your solar investment.
+There are other components of a fully functioning solar energy system that may need to be replaced before the actual panel.
+These include fittings or the solar inverters, so keep those in mind to get the most out of your solar investment.

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Ausgrid network in Sydney but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.